Classical causal models cannot faithfully explain Bell nonlocality or Kochen-Specker contextuality in arbitrary scenarios: Proof of Theorem 1

+The rest of the proof proceeds by deriving a set of d-separation conditions that must be obeyed by any causal model satisfying~(\ref{nodd}).
+These d-separation conditions then imply new C.I.~relations in any joint distribution compatible with any faithful causal graph satisfying no-disturbance, which will be shown to imply factorisability in the joint distribution for any number of parties or measurements per context.

-\paragraph{Step 1a.---} The class of DAGs we need to consider are those that include latent variables as common causes for observable variables or direct causal connections between them.
-There is no point considering latent variables as intermediaries or as common effects between variables, since adding those has no effect on the allowed probability distributions over the observable variables.
+\paragraph{Step 1a.} The class of DAGs we need to consider are those that include latent variables as common causes for observable variables or direct causal connections between them.
+There is no need to consider latent variables as intermediaries or common effects between variables, since those have no effect on the allowed probability distributions over the observable variables.